Exploring Higgs-Photon Production at the LHC: Higher Dimensional Operators Parametrisation

 \subsection{$h \gamma$ production in the SMEFT}

 We implemented the effective Lagrangian in {\tt{FeynRules}} \cite{Alloul:2013bka} to create the UFO model file for the event generator {\tt{Madgraph5\_aMC@NLO}} \cite{Alwall:2014hca} which is used to generate all signal and background events.
 These events are generated at the leading order (LO) followed by {\tt Pythia} (v8) \cite{Sjostrand:2006za} for showering and hadronization.
-We use {\tt{NNPDFNLO}} parton distribution functions \cite{pdf} for event generation by setting factorisation and renormalisation scales equal to the Higgs mass ($\mu_R = \mu_F = m_H$).
+We use {\tt{NNPDFNLO}} parton distribution functions \cite{pdf} for event generation by setting factorisation and renormalization scales equal to the Higgs mass ($\mu_R = \mu_F = m_H$).
 The matching parameter, {\tt QCUT} is appropriately determined for different processes as discussed in Ref \cite{MLMMerging}.
 To incorporate detector effects, events are passed through {\tt Delphes-v3.4.1} \cite{deFavereau:2013fsa}.
-Jets are reconstructed by employing the Cambridge-Achen(CA) \cite{Dokshitzer:1997in} algorithm with radius parameter $R = 0.8$, as implemented in the {\tt Fastjet}-v3.3.2 \cite{Cacciari:2011ma}.
+Jets are reconstructed by employing the Cambridge-Achen (CA) \cite{Dokshitzer:1997in} algorithm with radius parameter $R = 0.8$, as implemented in the {\tt Fastjet}-v3.3.2 \cite{Cacciari:2011ma}.
 In Fig.~\ref{tab:Feynmandiag}, we present a representative set of Feynman diagrams for $h \gamma$ production arising from the dimension-6 operator interactions and the SM $h \gamma$ production for illustration.

-In this work, we will investigate the effect of the contact interactions $qqh\gamma$ and $hV\gamma$ couplings in producing the Higgs in association with a photon at the LHC and do not aim to probe the deviations of the Higgs couplings to first and second generation SM quarks via the higher dimensional operators (corrections to Yukawa interactions) as shown in Fig.~\ref{tab:Feynmandiag}(k).
+The $h\;\gamma$ production arises from heavy b and c quark initiated tree-level amplitudes (see Fig.~\ref{tab:Feynmandiag} (a)).
+While evaluating such an amplitude, we have used the running heavy quark masses in the Yukawa coupling, evaluated at scale $m_H = 125$ GeV with \cite{Gabrielli:2016mdd}: